UviDTE-UviSpace/uvispace-documentation/docs/introduction.rst

 The fuel gauge board and the WPT board go inside the chasis of the car (see the UGV website for more details).
 The WPT coil goes under the car too.

+WPT
+---
+A Wireless Power Transfer (WPT) system has also been developed to charge the battery without human intervention.
+It is composed by:

+- primary board:
+- primary coil:
+- secondary coil:
+- secondary board:

 Future work
 -----------------